As commands are entered they are stored in the history list and are retained across sessions (see ENVIRONMENT VARIABLES).

 r re-executes the last command (see Aliases).

-enabled by default for interactive shells, and can be disabled using the +H option to the set builtin command.
+Enabled by default for interactive shells, and can be disabled using

 History expansions introduce words from the history list into the input stream, making it easy to repeat commands, insert the arguments to a previous command into the current input line, or fix errors in previous commands quickly.